QOSGroup/qos/docs/install/validator.md

 # Running a Validator Node

-Before setting up your validator node, make sure you've already installed QOS by this [guide](fullnode.md)
+Before setting up your validator node, make sure you've already run a full-node by this [guide](fullnode.md)

 Validators are responsible for committing new blocks to the blockchain through consensus.